-Omega 3 is the name of a group of fatty acids that have been found to be beneficial to our health in several aspects:
+Omega-3 is the name of a group of fatty acids that are beneficial to our health in several aspects::

 Helping with essential functions in cardiovascular activity: lowering blood lipid levels, lowering blood clotting levels (which helps prevent stroke and heart attacks), lowering blood pressure, reducing atherosclerosis risk, and more.

 Immune System Regulation: prevention of infections and autoimmune diseases.

 Brain development and function: a supply of omega-3 in the embryonic stage and during infancy is essential for normal and healthy brain development, so it is important to ensure a proper intake of omega-3 in pregnant and breastfeeding women.
 There is also cumulative evidence of the benefit of omega-3 intake for brain function, for the prevention of Alzheimer’s and other brain-related diseases, and even for the treatment of depression and ADHD.
 There is debate in the scientific literature regarding the extent to which omega-3 is useful in this area, due to the difficulty of isolating its effect from the many factors that influence brain function.

 Types and Conversions of Omega-3

 There are three types of omega-3: alpha-linolenic (ALA), which is found in various plant-based foods, DHA and EPA, which are found in deep and cold water algae and therefore also in the fish that feed on them.